Frequently Asked Questions

 - Recycled water pipeline, storage, and injection wells

-After the master plans and overall project are approved for planning and design by Council, staff will develop a detailed budget for all the different studies and contracts required.
+Staff will continue refining the detailed budget for all the different studies and contracts required.
 Each of these efforts will require a detailed proposal or bid from the contractors or consultants.
 Hourly rates and estimated hours will be submitted by the proposers for consideration by the City.
 Rates and hours can vary depending on how the proposer approaches the work and the type of staff they use to perform the work.
 City staff will negotiate contracts, including scopes, budgets, and schedules, to sufficient detail to allow us to track progress of the work and to ensure the City is being charged fairly for the work.
 All existing City consultants and contractors under the WRF program have detailed scopes, budgets, and schedules incorporated in their executed agreements.
 These are all tracked using the City’s Procore project management software.

 Q – There are members of the community who want to investigate building a “hardened” WRF on property adjacent to the current WWTP.
 Does Coastal Commission (CCC) staff believe such an approach is supportable?

 A – The property adjacent to the WWTP is within the floodplain and the tsunami inundation zone similar to constraints to building a new WRF at the existing site.
 Based on recent and ongoing discussions between City and CCC staff, there is no support from CCC staff for pursuing a new WRF adjacent to the current WWTP site, because it is inconsistent with previous CCC direction to move the facility farther from the coast to better implement relevant Coastal Act policies.
-Coastal Commission staff expressed support for moving the project forward at the South Bay Boulevard site instead.
+Coastal Commission staff expressed support for moving the project forward at the South Bay Boulevard site instead, and also submitted a letter confirming this approach prior to the September 2017 City Council decision confirming the South Bay Boulevard site.

 Q – The primary collection point for the City’s wastewater system will necessarily be at a low elevation that will likely be in the 100-year floodplain.
 What special conditions can the City anticipate from California Coastal Commission (CCC) to allow a lift station to be built within the 100-year floodplain?

-A – CCC will require an alternatives evaluation and justification for constructing a new lift station near the existing WWTP site.
+A – City staff and consultants have been engaged in ongoing discussions with CCC about the new lift station.
+CCC will require an alternatives evaluation and justification for constructing a new lift station near the existing WWTP site.
 That evaluation can be accomplished in the context of the EIR for the project.
 The City’s sewage collection system drains to the existing WWTP from multiple directions.
 The existing WWTP lies within a floodplain.
 With construction of the WRF at a new location, the City’s collection system will need to be modified to flow to the new WRF.
 Rerouting the existing collection system to drain to the new location would involve considerable design and permitting and would significantly increase overall project costs.
 Instead, a lift station at or near the existing WWTP is proposed to receive the City’s sewage and pump it to the new WRF.
 The lift station will be designed with flood proofing measures, including submersible pumps that continually operate underwater.
 Structures will be set two feet above the 100-year flood elevation.
 The electrical panels will also be located at an elevation to avoid flooding and conduits will be sealed.

 Q – Will the project be required to comply with the CEQA environmental review process?